Nigerian Shippers Council || N.S.C

 Mustapha Magaji Zubairu (FICA, MCIOTA)

 Mustapha Magaji Zubairu is a seasoned public administrator with over three decades of progressive experience at the Nigerian Shippers’ Council.
-Currently serving as Director of Public-Private Partnership, he has led major strategic initiatives fostering collaboration between government and private stakeholders in the maritime sector.
 Mustapha holds a Master’s in International Affairs and Diplomacy and a BA in History from Ahmadu Bello University, as well as a PGD in Transport & Logistics from the Nigerian Institute of Transport Technology.
 He also completed a Diploma in Port Management from Galilee Management Institute, Israel, and advanced PPP training at Lagos Business School.
 His career has spanned roles from Admin Officer to Director, with a strong focus on operations, administration, and stakeholder engagement.
 A Fellow of the Institute of Corporate Administration (FICA) and a Member of the Chartered Institute of Transport Administration (MCIOTA), he is known for his leadership, policy insight, and commitment to institutional development in Nigeria’s port and transport ecosystem.

 Daniel John Orume (FNIM, FCILT, FIMC)